Explicit induction principle and symplectic-orthogonal theta lifts: Parametrization

 \subsection{Parametrization for $\mathcal{R}(Sp(2n,\mathbb{R}))$}

-To ``explicitly'' describe or compute the local theta correspondence, we shall use some parametrization of the irreducible admissible representations.
-In this paper, we choose Vogan's version of Langlands classification in \cite{Vogan1984unitarizability}, explicitly described as in \cite{Paul2005howe}.
+To ``explicitly'' describe or study the local theta correspondence, we have to use some parametrization of the representations.
+In this paper, we choose Vogan's version of Langlands classification in \cite{Vogan1984unitarizability}, as described in \cite{Paul2005howe}.
 Irreducible admissible representations of $Sp(2n,\mathbb{R})$ are parametrized by \emph{Langlands parameters} $(\lambda_{d},\Psi,\mu,\nu,\varepsilon,\kappa)$ as follows.